The Goldfish Problem: Plot

-British Museum worker Steven Grant occasionally suffers from blackouts.
+Steven Grant, a gift shop worker at the National Art Gallery in London, occasionally suffers from blackouts.
 After going to sleep one night, he finds himself waking up in the Austrian Alps, witnessing a cult meeting led by religious zealot Arthur Harrow, who demands a scarab Grant unknowingly had in his possession.
 He escapes from Harrow and is nearly killed, but is saved by a mysterious voice in his head.

 After waking up in his home, noticing several oddities and returning from a misscheduled date, Grant realizes that two days have passed since he went to sleep.
-He later finds a hidden phone and keycard in his apartment's flat, and while searching through missed calls from a woman named Layla, she calls.
+He later finds a hidden phone and keycard in his flat, and while searching through missed calls from a woman named Layla, she calls.
 Grant is confused upon her calling him "Marc".

 The next day, Grant is confronted by Harrow at work, who reveals that he is a servant of the Egyptian goddess Ammit.
 Later that night, Harrow summons a jackal-like monster that attacks Grant at the museum.
 Just as Grant is cornered by the monster, his reflection in the mirror tells Grant to let him take control.
 Grant agrees, transforming into a cloaked warrior who kills the monster.

 Production

 Development

 In August 2019, Marvel Studios announced a series based on Moon Knight was being developed for the streaming service Disney+.
 That November, Jeremy Slater was hired to serve as the head writer of the series, while Egyptian director Mohamed Diab was set to direct four episodes by October 2020, including the first episode.
 Slater and Diab executive produce alongside Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, Brad Winderbaum, and Grant Curtis and star Oscar Isaac.
-The first episode, titled "The Goldfish Problem", was written by Slater, and was released on Disney+ on March 30, 2022.
+The first episode, titled "The Goldfish Problem", was written by Slater.